Letting the tiger out of its cage: bosonic coding without concatenation: Summary of results

-We calculate the \(X\) distance using \textit{differences} between raising and lowering monomial coordinates in order to remove any dephasing noise contribution, \(\mathbf{a}^{\dagger\mathbf{p}}\mathbf{a}^{\mathbf{p}}\), which constitutes a \(Z\)-type error.
-We claim that such dephashing errors are suppressed exponentially with the \(Z\) distance of the code, which, for the infinite-support case, is the minimal Euclidean distance between pairs of points in different coherent-state constellations making up each codeword.
+We calculate the \(X\)-distance using \textit{differences} between raising and lowering monomial coordinates in order to remove any dephasing error contribution, \(\mathbf{\hat{a}}^{\dagger\mathbf{p}}\mathbf{\hat{a}}^{\mathbf{p}}\), which constitutes a \(Z\)-error.
+We claim that such dephasing errors are suppressed exponentially with the \(Z\)-distance of the code, which, for the infinite-support case, is the minimal square Euclidean distance between pairs of points in different coherent-state constellations making up each codeword.

-Logical \(Z\) gates are tensor products of single-mode rotations which connect different codewords via a Euclidean phase-space path.
+Logical \(Z\) gates are tensor products of single-mode rotations which connect different codewords via a Euclidean configuration-space path.
 More general quadratic and conditional phase gates can be realized with the same ingredients, yielding a universal gate set (see Table~\ref{tab:pair-cat}).

-Tiger codes can be defined for any pair of integer matrices satisfying the CSS-type constraint \eqref{eq:css-homo-constraint}.
+Tiger codes can be defined for any pair of integer matrices satisfying the CSS-type condition \eqref{eq:css-homo-constraint}.
 This exceedingly broad definition allows us to define codes using, e.g., generating matrices of lattices.
 The GKZ connection yields codes from matrices defining algebraic varieties.
 The contact with integer homology opens the door to using tesselations of topologically nontrivial surfaces to define intrinsically multimode codes.
-Altogether, we provide 15 examples of old and new tiger codes.
-The \(X\) and \(Z\) distances of several infinite-support examples are listed in Table \ref{tab:code_parameters}.
+Altogether, we provide 17 examples of old and new tiger codes.
+The \(X\)- and \(Z\)-distances of several infinite-support examples are listed in Table \ref{tab:code_parameters}.
+The parameters of several finite-support examples are summerized in Table \ref{tab:finite_support_code_parameters}.

 \prg{Infinite-support examples} The single-mode two-component cat code is a tiger code, admitting no occupation number constraint (\(\HZ = 0\)) and codewords that are fixed-eigenvalue eigenstates of \(\hat{a}^2\) (\(\HX = 2\)).